sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7500 - advanced-computed-field-methods/0500 - copy_to_section.md

 Examples
 ====

-The following example shows using the Copy To Field method to add a global policy number, listed once in the document, to every extracted claim.
+The following example shows using the Copy To Field method to add a policy number, which is listed once in the document and which is globally applicable, to every extracted claim.

 **Config**